shortcuts/no-neck-pain.nvim/README.md

     -- Sets a global mapping to Neovim, which allows you to toggle the plugin.
     -- When `false`, the mapping is not created. toggleMapping = "<Leader>np",
+    -- Sets a global mapping to Neovim, which allows you to increase the width (+5) of the main window.
+    -- When `false`, the mapping is not created. widthUpMapping = "<Leader>n=",
+    -- Sets a global mapping to Neovim, which allows you to decrease the width (-5) of the main window.
+    -- When `false`, the mapping is not created. widthDownMapping = "<Leader>n-",
     -- Disables the plugin if the last valid buffer in the list have been closed. disableOnLastBuffer = false,
     -- When `true`, disabling the plugin closes every other windows except the initially focused one.